jzbrooks/awesome-kotlin/README.md

 * [Marwa-Eltayeb/CurrencyExchange](https://github.com/Marwa-Eltayeb/CurrencyExchange) - Currency Exchange App that displays real-time currency rates, shows a chart for any currency pair in the world to see their currency history and provides a currency converter.
 * [AmrDeveloper/Linkhub](https://github.com/AmrDeveloper/Linkhub) - Free and open source effective link management app with no ads.
 * [AnkitSuda/Rebound](https://github.com/AnkitSuda/Rebound) - Feature Rich &amp; Highly Customizable Workout Log App.
-* [AllanWang/KAU](https://github.com/AllanWang/KAU) - An extensive collection of Kotlin Android Utils
-* [SimpleMobileTools/Simple-Camera](https://github.com/SimpleMobileTools/Simple-Camera) - A camera with flash, zoom and no ads.

 ### <a name="android-extensions"></a>Extensions <sup>[Back ⇈](#android-extensions-subcategory)</sup>
 * [ajalt/timberkt](https://github.com/ajalt/timberkt) - Easy Android logging with Kotlin and Timber.